codebar-ag/laravel-zendesk/README.md

 ## Usage

-To make use of the package, you need to create a ZendeskConnector instance.
+To use the package, you need to create a ZendeskConnector instance.

 ```php
 use CodebarAg\Zendesk\ZendeskConnector;